Allure Waikiki

 No analysis available

 Strong building-level evidence supports a resident manager/on-site management presence at Allure Waikiki.
-The MLS history shows RESMAN on 15 of 20 listings, and multiple current remarks reinforce this with phrases like “well-managed,” “on-site staff (Ambassadors),” “concierge front desk,” and “24hr services.”
-The pattern appears consistent across many agents rather than a one-off copy-paste error.
+The MLS history shows RESMAN on 15 of 20 listings, and multiple independent remarks reference "on-site staff," "ambassadors," and concierge/front desk service rather than a single copied note.
+This is consistent across many listings and appears to reflect a real building feature.

 No analysis available